 Crucial to any plastic surgeon’s gallery are the photographs of the results of surgery.
 Again, a good clinic will have lots of pictures of the same person, rather than hundreds of single-shot before and after photos of many different people.
 You’re looking for satisfied customers here not a bulk load of one-off customers.

-A trustworthy gallery will start with the ‘before’ picture with the follow-up picture taken one week after (usually labeled After 1).
+A trustworthy gallery will start with the ‘before’ picture with the follow-up picture that was taken one week after (usually labelled After 1).

 The picture should include the forehead, eyes and nose or the chin, lips and nose (depending on what surgery is undertaken).